Check out our Pop Up Camper Remodel.

 I purchased a different printed fabric for the bunk end curtains, which I also sewed the same way as the side curtains.
-You can get the directions for sewing the curtains here.
+Check out how I sewed the camper curtains.

 The next step was to find some bedding that matched the new curtains.
 I lucked out and found two quilts in the color palette on clearance for $5 each.
 They tie into the color scheme of our pop up trailer remodel perfectly and look like I stitched them.
 See how I made fitted sheets for our RV mattresses here.

 When I pulled the pillowcases and shams from our current bed set out of the closet, I remembered that the set came with a matching comforter.
 We now use it on the dinette bed where our daughter sleeps.

 I decided that the best way to tie everything all together and to cover up the remaining brown in our cushions was to make a bunch of throw pillows.
 A variety of camping fabrics were purchased at a local fabric store, including this cute s’mores fabric.

 I gathered several throw pillows then sewed pillowcases and envelope coverslips for them.
 They turned out super cute!